 Canada encompasses six of the world's 24 time zones.
 From east to west, they are: Newfoundland Standard Time Zone, Atlantic Standard Time Zone, Eastern Standard Time Zone, Central Standard Time Zone, Mountain Standard Time Zone and Pacific Standard Time Zone.

-Pacific Time, Canada's westernmost time zone, is eight hours behind Coordinated Universal Time during the observance of Standard Time; it is seven hours behind during Daylight Saving Time.
+Pacific Time, Canada's westernmost time zone, is 8 hours behind Coordinated Universal Time during the observance of Standard Time; it is 7 hours behind during Daylight Saving Time.
 The easternmost time zone is Newfoundland Time, which is 4-1/2 hours ahead of Pacific Time.

 Canadians celebrate several national (federally established) statutory holidays, in addition to various statutory holidays established by the provinces and territories.
 See National Statutory holiday dates.